degatchi/Blockchain-Alpha/mev/readme.md

 ---

 ## GETH
+***What is GETH? <br />***
+GETH **IS** Ethereum. it's the software that miners run. you can also run it without mining and just use it to access data, mempool, etc, via a litenode (maybe named something different, many chains call it a "RPC node" or "API node").
+Although you can submit transactions to it, your node just isn't the one that confirms them to the blockchain it will pass them off to the network until a miner mines it.
+For example, FlashBots, a service that relays your bundles (sorts them via miner fee and no-errors) to the miners, is just a modified geth node that had 300 lines of code added.

-Why is GETH important?
-Well, in order to become competitive you need to know what everyone is doing and when someone interacts with a smart-contract state mutable function it doesn't emit an event if there is no event called in the function.
+***Why is GETH important and why should you learn it? <br />*** Well, in order to become competitive you need to know what everyone is doing and when someone interacts with a smart-contract state mutable function it doesn't emit an event if there is no event called in the function.
 So, the way someone could monitor whether a function is being called by searching the mempool (pool of unconfirmed transactions) for pending transactions with a specific hash and then doing something with that information, e.g, copying the tx's params and frontrunning them w/ higher gas.
+TD:LR; you need it to setup custom subscription events to track conditional events that can help with your bot monitoring system.

 ### Articles
 - (Tips for understanding GETH)[https://twitter.com/0xGreg_/status/1408773433371107330]